Hello Again (Neil Diamond song): Background

 "Hello Again" was described by Neil Diamond biographer Laura Jackson as a "slow tender ballad."
-Allmusic critic Johnny Loftus considers it Diamond's "signature late-career ballad."
+AllMusic critic Johnny Loftus considers it Diamond's "signature late-career ballad."
 Author T. Mike Childs rated it as a "terrific" ballad.
-Movie reviewer Joe Peacock described "Hello Again" as being "keenly affecting to the emotions."
-Billboard critic Vicki Pipkin claims that Diamond's performance of the song in The Jazz Singer is "poignant."
+Film reviewer Joe Peacock described "Hello Again" as being "keenly affecting to the emotions."

+Billboard critic Vicki Pipkin wrote that Diamond's performance of the song in The Jazz Singer is "poignant."
 Record World said that "Diamond's deep tenor resonates to maximum dramatic intensity, with a monumental string/piano arrangement backdrop."
-Pittsburgh Press music editor Carl Apone claimed that Diamond was at his best in The Jazz Singer in the songs "Hello Again" and "Love on the Rocks."
+Pittsburgh Press music editor Carl Apone said that Diamond was at his best in The Jazz Singer in the songs "Hello Again" and "Love on the Rocks."

+Other uses

+The song was used in the film Saving Silverman.
+It has been covered by several artists and orchestras, including Celtic Thunder, Donny Osmond, Regine Velasquez and Steve Cherelle.